 Capital Subaccount.
 Upon the issuance of the bonds, CenterPoint Houston will make a capital contribution to us in an amount stated in the prospectus supplement.
 We will pay this amount to the trustee for deposit into the capital subaccount which will be invested in eligible investments by the trustee in accordance with the written direction of the servicer.
-The trustee will draw on amounts in the capital subaccount to the extent that, in allocating funds in accordance with clauses 1 through 8 in "-How Funds in the Collection Account Will Be Allocated," below, amounts on deposit in clauses 1 through 8.
-The trustee will allocate collected system restoration charges available on any payment date that are not necessary to pay amounts described in clauses 1 through 8 in "-How Funds in the Capital subaccount in an amount sufficient to replenish any amounts drawn from the capital subaccount.
+The trustee will draw on amounts in the capital subaccount to the extent that, in allocating funds in accordance with clauses 1 through 8 in "-How Funds in the Collection Account Will Be Allocated," below, amounts on deposit in the general subaccount and, the excess funds subaccount are insufficient to make scheduled payments on the bonds and payments of fees and expenses specified in clauses 1 through 8.
+The trustee will allocate collected system restoration charges available on any payment date that are not necessary to pay amounts described in clauses 1 through 8 in "-How Funds in the Collection Account Will Be Allocated," below, to the capital subaccount in an amount sufficient to replenish any amounts drawn from the capital subaccount.
 If the bonds have been retired as of any payment date, the amounts on deposit in the capital subaccount will be released to us, free of the lien of the indenture.